-9. ENDNOTES
+10. ENDNOTES

 - 1. We use the term "education" to refer to studies leading to a formal academic qualification (e.g., a bachelor's degree, a graduate diploma, or a master's degree), and the term "training" to refer to short professional seminars or courses without leading to a formal academic qualification. - 2.
 The geographic distribution of a university is determined based on the location of its head campus.
 Among these universities, the Australian Catholic University (ACU) does not have an explicit head campus in Australia.
-For the sake of analysis, we assign ACU to the "national (NAT)" region. - We performed two rounds of data collection for our another FinTech project with the intention to investigate how FinTech studies offered by the Australian universities evolve over time. - 4.
-In this paper, a unit is a syllabus item offered by a university (similar to a subject that students study at school).
+For the sake of analysis, we create a new region "national (NAT)" and assign ACU to this region. - 3.
+We performed two rounds of data collection for our another FinTech project with the intention to investigate how FinTech studies offered by the Australian universities evolve over time. - 4.
+In this paper, a unit is a syllabus item offered by a university (similar to a subject that students study at high school). - 5.
+In most Australian universities, postgraduate students can choose to only study all the Year-1 units of a master's degree (which often involves two full years of study) and earn a graduate diploma as an exit path. - The inception stage roughly corresponds to the first (Innovators) and second (Early Adopters) adopter categories as defined in Rogers' Diffusion of Innovations Theory (DIT), whereas the growth stage roughly corresponds to the third adopter category (Early Majority) of DIT (Rogers, 2003).